Supportive attorney appointments

 - the Victorian Civil and Administrative Tribunal (VCAT) revokes the power

 - you die

 - the supportive attorney dies, where you do not have an alternative supportive attorney (a back-up).

 Your supportive attorney’s role also ends if:

 - they are no longer eligible to be your supportive attorney

 - they no longer have the decision-making capacity to support you or

 When a supportive attorney appointment does not have effect

-A supportive attorney appointment does not have effect during any period that the principal (the person who made the appointment) does not have decision making capacity for the matters.
+A supportive attorney appointment does not have effect during any period that you do not have decision making capacity for the matters.